RedHatQE/teflo_examples/configuration/README.rst

 ansible
 -------

-Ansible is heavily used throughout teflo.
+Ansible is the native orchestrator used by teflo.
 It is the primary tool used for performing configuration against remote machines.
 It is recommend that you create an ansible configuration file to be used during a teflo run.
 This allows you to control how you want to configure ansible and teflo will just